 For the bands that emerged in the new wave of Syrian metal, yes.
 The atmosphere was a big influence on them.
 The clashes, the death and the ruin – all these things would inspire any metal musician!

 How did you first get into metal?

-I was young and frustrated with the organizers at a programming contest I took part in for kicking me out because I was simply wearing shorts.
+I was young and frustrated with the organisers at a programming contest I took part in for kicking me out because I was simply wearing shorts.
 My friend gave me his headset and said, “Just listen to it; it'll make your anger vanish.”
-I thought he was kidding, and I thought the song was going to be a happy or a crazy song, but it was Metallica's “Battery," so when I got back home I searched for this kind of music.
-I hadn’t realized that my teacher who taught me the piano and the oud, who was 75 years old, had a small shop and Metallica cassettes.
-I never expected that—he loved Metallica!
-He died a few years ago, and now that I remember that, I wish I had been older just so I could have talk to him and gotten to know him better.
+I thought he was kidding, and I thought the song was going to be a happy or a crazy song, but it was Metallica's “Battery", so when I got back home I searched for this kind of music.
+I hadn’t realised that my teacher who taught me the piano and the oud, who was 75 years old, had a small shop and Metallica cassettes.
+I never expected that, and he loved Metallica!
+He died a few years ago, and now that I remember that, I wish I had been older just so I could have talked to him and got to know him better.
 I was only a kid back then.

 What kind of music do most people listen to in Syria?

-Mostly icky, overproduced, and recycled music—and sometimes really interesting folk music.
+Mostly icky, overproduced and recycled music – and sometimes really interesting folk music.
 Generally, people listened to music all around; they loved music!
-This bigotry and hate toward music in all of its genres, and even its banning in a few places in Syria, is something definitely not Syrian, nor did it originate from a Syrian mindset.
+This bigotry and hate towards music in all of its genres, and even its banning in a few places in Syria, is something definitely not Syrian, nor did it originate from a Syrian mindset.

 You’ve just come back from filming in Beirut.
 How was that?

 I went there a week ago to interview the musicians in diaspora.
 It went pretty well, except for the part when I got stuck in a clash in Tripoli between Jabal Mohsen and Bab al Tabbaneh.
 It’s following me everywhere!

 Do you have any idea of when the film will be finished?